PatrickPajda/TextBasedAdventureGame/README.md

 4. DeathRoom class: Entering this room or interacting with Certain objects inside results in instant death.
 We also outlined the structure of game levels: Level 1: Main Floor, Level 2: Basement, Level 3: Garden.

+### Design and Solid Principles

+* Single Responsibility Principle (SRP)

+* Examples in the Design:
+Player class is responsible only for managing the player's state (health, current item, etc.).
+NPC and its derived classes (Ghost, Skeleton, Witch) handle NPC-specific behavior such as interacting with the player and providing hints.
+Room classes like LivingRoom, FakeItemRoom, and RealItemRoom focus on the behavior of specific rooms, such as item management and interaction logic.
+Game class manages the overall game flow, including level transitions, game initialization, and status display.
+Each class has a clear, single responsibility, making the design modular and easier to update or extend.

+* Open/Closed Principle (OCP)
+Abstract base classes like HauntedHouse, NPC, and Item provide interfaces that allow for adding new room types, NPCs, or items without modifying the existing code.
+For example:
+New room types (e.g., TrapRoom, SecretRoom) can inherit from HauntedHouse.
+New NPC types (e.g., Zombie) can inherit from NPC and implement their own behavior.
+The Level base class allows new levels to be added (e.g., AtticLevel) without changing the existing levels (MainFloorLevel, BasementLevel, GardenLevel).
+The design is extensible and supports adding new features without altering the existing structure.

+* Liskov Substitution Principle (LSP)
+Examples in the Design:
+Derived classes like LivingRoom, FakeItemRoom, and DeathTrapRoom can replace their base class HauntedHouse without breaking the game logic.
+For example, any room can be used in the roomOrder vector in the Level class.
+Similarly, derived classes like Ghost, Skeleton, and Witch can substitute NPC wherever an NPC is required.
+By ensuring that derived classes correctly implement and extend the behavior of their base classes, the design maintains compatibility and functionality.

+* Interface Segregation Principle (ISP)

+Examples in the Design:
+Abstract base classes like HauntedHouse, NPC, and Item define specific and relevant methods for their respective domains.
+For example:
+HauntedHouse includes methods like getActions() and getRoomType() specific to room behavior.
+NPC focuses on methods for interaction and hints (greet(), giveHint()).
+Item includes methods relevant to item behavior (getName(), isDeathItem()).
+Classes are not burdened with irrelevant methods, adhering to the ISP.

+* Dependency Inversion Principle (DIP)
+Examples in the Design:
+The Level class depends on the abstract HauntedHouse class rather than specific room implementations.
+This allows for flexibility in adding or modifying room types without changing the Level logic.
+The Game class depends on the abstract Level class and uses a vector of level factories (std::vector<std::function<Level*()>>) to decouple level creation from the Game logic.
+NPC interactions depend on the abstract Item class, making it possible to add new item types (e.g., CursedItem) without modifying existing NPC logic.
+Abstractions (base classes) are central to the design, reducing coupling between high-level and low-level components.

+### Additional Properties
+* Encapsulation and Modularity:
+Data members are private, with controlled access through getter and setter methods (e.g., getHealth(), setHealth() in Player).
+Classes are modular, with clear boundaries for responsibilities, ensuring encapsulation of functionality.

+* Polymorphism and Extensibility:
+Polymorphism is heavily used through abstract base classes (HauntedHouse, NPC, Item, Level), enabling the addition of new functionality without altering existing code.

+* Adherence to Design Patterns:
+Factory Pattern: Level creation is handled via factory functions (std::function<Level*()>) in the Game class.
+Strategy Pattern: Different room behaviors are encapsulated in room classes, and NPC-specific behavior is encapsulated in NPC subclasses.